CCranney/OriginalTransformer/README.md

 1. Understand the original transformer, piece by piece.
 I'll be copying and pasting, but diving deeply into the intent of each function/class.
 2. Get the transformer working, most likely through a translation task of some kind.
 3. Practice coding the entire thing from scratch from memory, using the final translation task as a "unit test" of sorts.
-   4. This will likely be done by coding individual components from scratch first.
+  a.
+This will likely be done by coding individual components from scratch first.
 4. Once I can rewrite the entire program from memory three times over three days, I will consider my comprehension mastered.

 ## Walking through my understanding